moepmoep12/exile-db/README.md

 ### Missing tables

-Not all tables described in the Schema file are present in the database.
+Not all tables described in the [schema file](https://github.com/poe-tool-dev/dat-schema/releases/download/latest/schema.min.json) are present in the database.
 There are two reasons why a table is not in the database:

 - The schema of the table contains only NULL columns, see [Build Errors](./docs/buildErrors.json) for a list
 - Loading data for the table fails, see [Load Errors](./docs/loadErrors.json) for a list